Drinking water to lose weight is not only possible, but it’s the healthiest method to get fit, along with water therapy for weight loss

 - When drinking water to lose weight, all clean energy is consumed.
 It’s not that simple with fat.
 Fat needs to be burned through many steps before it is converted to carbon dioxide and passed out through the lungs.

-The benefits of drinking water to lose weight don’t end here
+However, the benefits of drinking water to lose weight don’t end here

 - Drinking water will dilute your blood’s acidity, restoring the pH balance